This topic explains the architecture of the artifact repository in Deployment Automation.

 To configure your network storage in an optimal way, follow these guidelines:

 - This data should be stored on robust network storage that is regularly synchronized with an off-site disaster recovery facility.

 - The Deployment Automation server needs a fast network connection to storage (agents do not need access to the storage location).

 - On UNIX, you can use symbolic links from the var subdirectory to network storage.

-- On Windows, you can use several options for redirecting logs and artifacts, including mklink (supported in Windows 7 and later).
+- On Windows 7 and later, you can use several options for redirecting logs and artifacts, including mklink.

 - Distributed teams should also take advantage of location-specific CodeStation proxies to improve performance and lower WAN usage.